 Reserve 1/3 cup stock in a cup.
 Bring the remaining stock to boil in a large pot.
 While that happens, beat the egg with ½ tsp. of the cornstarch.
 Mix the remaining cornstarch into the reserved stock.

-When the stock is at a rolling boil, add the pepper, soy, mushrooms, carrots and scallion strips, adjust the heat to simmer and cook for about 5 minutes, stirring occasionally.
+When the stock is at a rolling boil, add the pepper, soy, mushrooms, carrots and scallion strips, and optional wood ear mushrooms and lily buds; adjust the heat to simmer and cook for about 5 minutes, stirring occasionally.
 Give the cornstarch slurry another good stir and add it to the pot.
 Bring back to boil, stirring; it will thicken.
 Take the pot off the heat; give the egg mixture another stir and pour into the pot in a thin stream.
+Add the tofu.
 Place the pot back on the heat and stir gently.

 Now, add the shrimp and cook for a minute or so until they are done.
 Be careful not to overcook or the shrimp will be tough.
 Add the vinegar, sesame oil, and chili oil.
 Taste and adjust vinegar, soy, and chili oil; you want assertive hot and sour with a good snap of salt.
 Garnish with scallions.